I am a British choreographer and performer working nomadically between formats and places.

 Image: still from screensaver project experimentation with Erik Axel Eggeling at 8th Choreographic Coding Lab, Amsterdam.

-As a performer I work mainly with Tino Sehgal and have interpreted the following works:
+As a performer I have worked mainly with Tino Sehgal and have interpreted the following works:

 These Associations (2012) Tate Modern turbine hall, July-Oct 2012 and Palais de Tokyo Oct-Dec 2016.